A Guide to Italian Raw Milk Cheese

 All you need to know about raw milk cheese

-In Europe, cheese tasters are much luckier than in the US.
-This is not us Italians bragging, it’s the truth.
-In the US, by law, cheese has to be made with pasteurized milk (or has to age at least 60 days before going on the market).
-In countries like Italy and France, we have the option of using raw milk, that is milk that comes straight from the animal and has not been pasteurized.
+Raw-milk cheese is made using unpasteurized, fresh, milk.
+Before the invention of pasteurization, all cheeses were made with raw-milk but in more recent years it has become less common, and in many countries, including the US, the production of raw-milk cheese is forbidden.
+In the US, by law, cheese must be made with pasteurized milk (or has to age at least 60 days before going on the market) whereas in countries like Italy and France we have the option of using raw-milk that comes straight from the animal.
 This makes a huge difference to the flavor and texture of the cheese.

-Even though some bacteria will die off after the initial step of cheesemaking, there are survivors that will contribute to the character of the flavor.
+With raw-milk cheese even though some bacteria will die off after the initial step of cheesemaking, there are survivors that will contribute to the flavor of the cheese.
 This helps create the intricate array of aromas that are unique to each individual cheese.

 The process of pasteurization, on the other hand, destroys all the qualities that are naturally present in raw milk.
 All the beneficial bacteria, the natural flavor-producing enzymes, the calcium, minerals, protein, flavor, and vitamins.
 Pasteurization kills all this together with any natural flavor from the animal’s diet in one fell swoop.
-The cheesemaker then has a clean canvas to work with, making every batch of milk the same.
-This is not necessarily bad, but raw milk cheese is a totally different deal.
+The cheesemaker then has a clean canvas to work with allowing them to make every batch of milk taste exactly the same.
+This is not necessarily bad, but raw-milk cheese is a totally different deal.

-If you love this amazing food you cannot miss out on a raw milk cheese tasting!
-Our fabulous Cheese & Wine Tasting will take you on a journey across Italy’s great raw-milk craft cheeses paired with a selection of Italian wines.
+If you love cheese you cannot miss out on the chance to try Italian raw-milk cheeses!
+Our fabulous Cheese & Wine Tasting in Rome will take you on a journey across Italy’s great raw-milk craft cheeses paired with a selection of Italian wines.
 This is a truly unique opportunity to become acquainted with some of the best raw-milk cheeses and wines produced in Italy.
-Our wine sommelier and professional cheese taster will take you by the “nose” and, needless to say, your love for cheese will grow exponentially!
+Our wine sommelier and professional cheese taster will take you by the “nose” and teach you all you need to know about this amazing product.